Upper Cervical Care is a highly-specialized approach to health, which results in a personalized experience here at Triad Upper Cervical Clinic.

 - First Visit

 The first visit is 100% based in fact-finding.
 Dr. McIntyre meets with each patient individually to learn about your health history and current condition.
-This initial visit consists of a consultation, a comprehensive exam, and X-rays, if necessary.
+This initial visit consists of a consultation, as well as neurological and structural exams, which often evidence the need for precision x-rays (taken at a facility nearby).
 Dr. McIntyre will spend up to an hour for this appointment.
 Click here for more information about the elements of the comprehensive exam.

 - Between the First and Second Visits: